MEMORIAL DAY SALE

 3. Choose the Accounting Number formatting option: In the Format Cells dialog box, select the Number tab and scroll down until you see the Accounting Number formatting option.
 This option will display your financial data with dollar signs, negative values in parentheses, and two decimal places.

-4. Customize the formatting options (optional): If you want to customize the Accounting Number format, you can do so by clicking the Options button in the Format Cells dialog box.
+4. Customize the formatting options (optional): If you want to customize the Accounting Number format, click the Options button in the Format Cells dialog box.
 Here, you can choose different currency symbols, adjust the number of decimal places displayed, and modify other options to better suit your needs.

 5. Apply the Accounting Number format to your data: Once you have selected the Accounting Number formatting option and customized it (if desired), click OK to apply the format to your financial data.